AstRonin/sgi/README.md

     ]}
 ```

+- `servers` - Balancing settings
+    - `name` - some name of server, can be any string ('default' is default name)
+    - `address` - ip, hostname or localhost(default)
+    - `port` - the port number (9000 is default port)
+    - `timeout` - connection timeout to server (60000 is default number)
+    - `weight` - the weight of the server, using for balancing (default - 1)
+    - `max_connections` - number of max connections to a server(default - 1)
+    - `max_fails` - the number of unsuccessful attempts to connect to a server (default - 10)
+    - `failed_timeout` - the number in seconds after which a connection will try reuse
+- `balancing_method` - set the method for balancing, can be **priority** or **blurred**.
+    Method  **priority** based on **weight** of server and send data, firstly,
+    on the connections of this server.
+The connections of first server
+    in configuration will be in begin of queue, if a weight of servers will equal.
+    Unlike the previous method **blurred** distribute the connections
+    alternately, first connection - from first server in configuration.
+    Priority method use the connections of one server at first, then it
+    use following servers.
+Last servers in a queue could be not used with
+    low intensity of requests.
+    Blurred method uses all servers but without potential overload one of a server.
+- `vhosts` - part of fastcgi

 ## 2. Advanced usage

-Application consists two parts: Protocol Part and Connection Part.
+Application consists two parts: **Protocol Part** and **Connection Part**.

-Protocol Part works under TCP connection.
+- Protocol Part - works under TCP connection.
 For now it included FastCGI implementation.
-Connection Part is responsible of forwarding message to server.
+- Connection Part - is responsible of forwarding a message to a server.

 ### Protocol Part:

 #### FastCGI
-Implementation of protocol include N2O handler and protocol module.
+The implementation of protocol include two modules: **N2O handler** and **protocol module**.
 Other handlers can be written for other frameworks or servers.

-##### N2O FastCGI Handler
+##### Using N2O FastCGI Handler

 @See **Basic usage...**

-#### FastCGI Protocol
+##### Using FastCGI Protocol
 Module runnable as a process.

 Start new fcgi process and start connection with fcgi server
 ```erlang
 {ok, Pid} = sgi_fcgi:start(1,1), % FCGI_RESPONDER, FCGI_KEEP_CONN
 ```
-Send Params to server
+Send Params to server, this is pair of `{Key,Value}`
 ```erlang
 sgi_fcgi:params(Pid, FCGIParams),
 ```
-Send data to server
+Send data to a server, using real Pid so without excessive copying
 ```erlang
 Pid ! {5, Body},
 ```
-Send marker that the request is ended
+Send the marker that the request is ended
 ```erlang
 sgi_fcgi:end_req(Pid),
 ```